 I’d heard of AIDS.
 I’m too young to have seen the Grim Reaper TV adverts but my grandad told me that “there was a lot of AIDS fear back in the 80s.”
 HIV today is drastically different from what is back then.
 It’s no longer a death sentence.

-Today people living with HIV (PLHIV) have access to medications which allow for a normal lifespan.
+Today in NSW, all people living with HIV have access to medications which allow for a normal lifespan.
 As a 22-year-old queer woman I hadn’t really given much thought about HIV until I started working for Positive Life NSW, an organisation that represents people living with and affected by HIV.

 I’ve quickly learnt that HIV is a risk for anyone who’s sexually active or anyone who injects drugs.
 HIV is transmitted through unprotected anal and vaginal sex, breast milk, and blood to blood contact.
 Regardless of whether you’re gay, straight or anything in-between or who and how you fuck, anyone who has sex can get a sexually transmitted infection (STI) including HIV.
 That includes me and you!

 In Australia, HIV notifications have declined in Australian-born gay men.
 Yet in 2017 one in every four people diagnosed with HIV contracted HIV through heterosexual sex.
 HIV doesn’t discriminate who is at risk.
 It doesn’t just affect men who have sex with men.
 Since joining the HIV sector, I’ve met many women, men, trans and gender diverse people living with HIV who identify across a range of sexualities.